 I do remember as a child living in Sydney having a few visits with my grand-parents but they are a young child’s memories and I was probably more fascinated by the things that little children are.
 I remember the house they lived in at Saratoga was on the Brisbane Waters.
 It probably wasn’t much of a place in comparison to today’s standards.
 In point of fact I remember thinking it was little more than a shack with a frightening thunder-box in the front yard as a lone sentinel.
 Nonetheless I do have good memories of being there whenever we visited NSW.

 In 1983 we were told that Neva had a brain cancer and we were taken to visit her at the hospital in Woy Woy.
 She was a tiny and frail woman whom I remember being wrapped up in a thick cardigan and a woolen hat on her head.
 She was in a wheelchair and obviously very unwell.
 We went outside so she could get some sunshine.
-I wish I’d known then to ask her more questions, too get to know her better for the woman she was but it just doesn’t occur to kids.
+I wish I’d known then to ask her more questions and got to know her better for the woman she was but it just doesn’t occur to kids.
 Nonetheless when she died I remember being quite sad about the death of the grandmother I didn’t know enough.

 On the 7th December 1983 Neva died aged 65.
 Neva was cremated at Palmdale Crematorium on the 9th December.
 My father attended her funeral along with the rest of his family.
 She was interred along with her mothers ashes.
 Mick died in 1987 and he is also with her.
 In the end she and Mick had stuck together, made a life together and lived through some interesting times.

 Palmdale New South Wales Australia.
 Palmdale Crematorium New South Wales 5 Sep 1987 Cemetery: Palmdale Section: Palmdale, Area: Brickwall, Sec: H Side B, Site: C22 Cemetery Location: Palmdale, New South Wales.